sanoj-s/joq-web-sel/README.md

 	}

 **Manage Test Suite Class**
-<br>You can create multiple test suite classes under **com.snj.testcases** package, you can use below code snippet as a sample test case in the test suite class:
+<br>You can create multiple test suite classes under **com.joq.testcases** package, you can use below code snippet as a sample test case in the test suite class:

 	public class SampleTest extends TestRunner {
 	public SampleTest() throws AutomationException {